farmera/sare_grant/kites_balloons_drones.md

 #### Summary
 Small and large growers alike can benefit from the steep reduction in price and complexity of UAVs.
-With such tools growers can acquire valuable forms of data as needed and suit these to their specific needs.
+With such tools growers can acquire valuable forms of data as needed and suit them to their specific need.
 [Kites, balloons, single or dual camera systems are good for some things not good for others but they are a leveling force in technology that will allow smaller growers to compete more effectively.]